tkeffer/weereg-py/README.md

 ## Setting up weereg

-You can set up weereg either as a development environment, or a production environment.
+You can set up weereg either as a development environment, or as a production environment.

 ### Common elements